SAP-samples/abap-platform-rap630/exercises/ex2/README.md

 3. Select a transport request and press **Finish**   <

 4. Add a validation `zz_validateDeliverydate` to your behavior defintion that reacts on `create;` and the field `DeliveryDate;`
-   This validation must also be added to the `draft determine action Prepare` and activate your changes.
+   This validation must also be added to the `draft determine action Prepare`.
+Do not forget to activate your changes.

    <pre lang="ABAP">
    extension using interface zrap630i_shoptp_###